Service registry use cases: Storing service metadata in the registry

 In this example, we use the Node.js Service registry client to retrieve all of the services with the tag “api” and perform client side filtering on the returned list to find all the services that have been running for more than 14 days.

 This example only performs service retrieval and assumes that you already have multiple services registered in the Service Registry.
 You can find instructions on how to do that in the Integration Instructions part of the documentation.

 When to use configuration storage or service metadata?

 Service registry offers another feature similar to service metadata storage called Configuration Storage.
 Outwardly, it may appear that these features serve identical purposes, but that is not true.
 They complement each other nicely and you get more out of the Service Registry if you use them together.

 The primary purpose for the service metadata field is to store different values related to a service instance which are unlikely to change during the service lifetime.
 Examples of such attributes include:

 - Unix timestamp of when the service has been started

 - IP address on which this service listens on

 - Datacenter and region where this service is running

-Configuration Storage, on the other hand, is not linked to a particular service or session.
-It will stay around when sessions and services come and go.
-The primary purpose of Configuration Storage is to store configuration values that can and usually do change during a service lifetime.
+Configuration storage, on the other hand, is not linked to a particular service or session.
+It stays around when sessions and services come and go.
+The primary purpose of Configuration storage is to store configuration values that can and usually do change during a service lifetime.
 Examples of such values include: